Session creation

 for more information.

-Consider the following example code you might add to your script to create a session with a Unity client-hosted solution.
+The following example demonstrates how to create a session using a Unity client-hosted solution:

 async void StartSessionAsHost()